Admissions:+34 918257503

 The Psychology Degree at Universidad Europea in Madrid is aimed at providing students with the communication and social skills to work as a psychologist in a number of settings including in education, healthcare, law and forensics, and sports.
 The degree in psychology, a four-year programme with a total of 240 ECTS, has an eminently practical approach, and you will complete more than 600 hours of internships and work placements throughout the course of the programme.

-If you choose to study psychology in Spain in English, at Universidad Europea in Madrid, you will have access to world class facilities including our simulated hospital, and psychosocial assistance centre.
+If you choose to study psychology in Spain in English, at Universidad Europea in Madrid, you will have access to world class facilities including our Specialized Psychological Intervention Service (SIPE) and simulated hospital.

 Campus-based